top of page

 There are plenty more.

-Although your Workers Compensation Experience Modification Rate may be causing you problems in the here and now, you are likely in position to improve your Experience Modification Rate faster than you think.
-In the process you can save yourself money and position yourself more competitively when submitting your Experience Modification Rate is required for new business proposals, RFPs, etc.
+Although your Workers Compensation Experience Mod may be causing you problems in the here and now, you are likely in position to improve your Experience Modification Rate faster than you think.
+In the process you can save yourself money and position yourself more competitively when submitting your EMR Rate is required for new business proposals, RFPs, etc.

 The lower your Experience Modification Rating the better just like your golf score.